Vinz1980/DivingIsFun/README.md

 For those who do not dive.. just do not know what you are missing out on..
 ## Passion
 There is not a single thing I am more passionate about than scubadiving.
+This is my second nature.
+If only I had gills...